Nurse On Call Daily | Free Virtual Consultation | Text or Call : (817) 533 7676

 • The treatment plan and expected duration

 Keep a copy.
 Your FSA administrator can request it at any point, including months after your purchase.
-Plans can vary in how strictly they apply this requirement, so confirming with your administrator upfront saves you the hassle of a denied claim later.

 Step 4: Pay Using Your HSA or FSA Card